Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Characterisation of Robust Policies

-Similarly for the third inclusion, we can find policies that are maximally robust without satisfying $D^\pi(x,T)=0 \,\forall\,x\in X$.
-In particular, recall $J(\pi)=E_{x_0\sim \mu_0}[V^\pi(x_0)]$.
-There could exist $x'\in X$ that is \emph{never visited} in all the possible MDP trajectories, for which the policy has $D^\pi(x',T)\neq 0$, but $D^\pi(x,T)=0$ for any point $x$ visited in the trajectories. \begin{corollary} For any \emph{ergodic} MDP (with reward function $R$) and noise kernel $T$, there exist reward functions $\overline{R}$ and $\underline{R}$ such that the resulting DOMDP satisfies: \begin{enumerate}[label=(\roman*)] \item $\Pi_D = \Pi_0 = \Pi$ (any policy is max. robust), if $R = \overline{R}$, \item $\Pi_T=\Pi_D = \Pi_0$ (only fixed point policies are maximally robust), if $R = \underline{R}$. \end{enumerate} \end{corollary} We can now summarise the insights from Theorem \ref{lem:1} and Corollary \ref{cor:1} in the following conclusions.
-An example is presented in Appendix \ref{apx:ex}. \begin{enumerate} \item The set $\overline{\Pi}$ is maximally robust, convex and \emph{independent of the DOMDP}. \item The set $\Pi_{T}$ is maximally robust, convex, includes $\overline{\Pi}$, and its properties \emph{only depend} on $T$. \item The set $\Pi_{D}$ includes $\Pi_{T}$ and is maximally robust, but its properties \emph{depend on the DOMDP}. \end{enumerate}
+We can now summarise the insights from Theorem \ref{theo:InclusionTheorem} and Corollary \ref{cor:1} in the following conclusions: (1) The set $\overline{\Pi}$ is maximally robust, convex and \emph{independent of the DOMDP}, (2) The set $\Pi_{T}$ is maximally robust, convex, includes $\overline{\Pi}$, and its properties \emph{only depend} on $T$, (3) The set $\Pi_{D}$ includes $\Pi_{T}$ and is maximally robust, but its properties \emph{depend on the DOMDP}.